alexoshi/Snake-by-Oshi/export/readme.txt

 Snake with DirectX Engine
-This is a Beta Version: Try out everything and send me your comments www.schonberg.de
+This is a Beta Version: Try out everything and send me your comments

 If you want to use it as an advertisement game, contact me and we can work it out.

-This program is free for copy.
-However, it is not allowed to change it in any way or distribute it for payment.

 Installation
 The program extracts all files into the